03sid-sharma/movieslix-Frontend/README.md

 # MoviesLix

 Hi!
-This is Fullstack Video Rental Website with NoSQL Database and Automated Testing
+This is Fullstack Video Rental Website with NoSQL Database

 # Tech-Stack